 After setting all parameters, its time to check if Maven is installed properly or not.

-Output of the above command should be something like below.
+The output of the above command should be something like below.

-If output is “’mvn’ is not recognized as an internal or external command, operable program or batch file.”
+If the output is “’mvn’ is not recognized as an internal or external command, operable program or batch file.”

 Then there should be some problem while setting the path of maven folder.
-You can check with path environment variable.
+You can check with the path environment variable.
 Check if all path is set properly or not

 Maven Repository Introduction